VeeamHub/veeam-ansible/roles/veeam_vas/README.md

 ### Veeam Backup & Replication

 - Install/Patch/Upgrade only supports SQL authentication (no Windows auth)
-  - _This is a limitation of the Ansible Role and not the Veeam Product._
+  - _Both Windows & Native SQL authentication are accepted for versions 12.1 and later._
 - Starting with v12, PostgreSQL is installed instead of SQL Express.
 - If a remote PostgreSQL database is chosen, performance tuning needs to be applied.
 The new `veeam_vbr_set_postgres_database_server_limits` module hosted in this collection can assist in this regard.
   - [Check out the sample playbook below](#Veeam-Backup--Replication-Install-with-ISO-Download-and-remote-PostgreSQL-v12)
-- After the upgrade, any Agent-base backups (VAW, VAL) that Veeam administers will need to be upgraded.
+- After the upgrade, Veeam Agents (VAW, VAL) will need to be upgraded.
 - Optional plug-ins (see below) are not currently included in this collection
+  - _These plugins are now included for versions 12.1 and later._
   - AWS Plug-in for Veeam Backup & Replication
   - Microsoft Azure Plug-in for Veeam Backup & Replication
   - Google Cloud Platform Plug-in for Veeam Backup & Replication